Lee Walton: Projects

 "Stacked" took place in New York from May to September 2005, as part of the exhibition "Sport."
-Walton purchased 35 pound plates in the Upper East Side of Manhattan, then walked them to the Socrates Sculpture Park where he stacked them on a vertical metal pole.
+Walton purchased 35-pound plates on the Upper East Side of Manhattan, then walked them to the Socrates Sculpture Park where he stacked them on a vertical metal pole.

-"Remote Instructions" is a 2007 and ongoing project of Walton's that is funded by Rhizome.org, New York.
-It is a web-central project that makes use of the web's communication and the spectatorship of its users.
-Walton would work together with strangers from around the world via the web and construct video performances that take place in neighborhoods, cities, town and villages internationally.
-The projects created are exhibited at the New Museum of Contemporary Art in New York.

 Performances

-In 2013 Walton created World Series Game One, a performance and installation system for CEPA Gallery's Art of Sport exhibition.
-The performance was timed to coincide with the playing of game one of the 2013 MLB World Series.
-A live broadcast of game one of the World Series was simulcast inside the gallery, while Walton and a team of artist volunteers spontaneously responded to the play calling by the broadcasters.

-Produced in 2004, Up is an approximately two-minute long video which takes place in New York.
-This video performance was created for the purposes of One Block Radius, an extensive psycho-geographic project created by Glowlab for the New Museum of Contemporary Art in New York.

-Produced in 2010, "The Rules for Staying Young" was a performance where Walton created a 3x6 module grid and created rules to the May 8, Mets vs Giants baseball game.
-Walton viewed the game live from his home and via skype watched as the installation crew (Benjamin Austin, Jacob Koestler, Jane Quartarone, Ryin Jones & Travis Ferguson) added to the grid from the rules given to them by Walton.
+Produced in 2010, "The Rules for Staying Young" was a performance where Walton created a 3x6 module grid and created rules to the May 8, New York Mets vs San Francisco Giants baseball game.
+Walton viewed the game live from his home and via Skype watched as the installation crew added to the grid from the rules given to them by Walton.
 The Performance was shown from May 7–30 at New Wilmington Art Association in Delaware.